nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-mac-os.md

         version: '1'

 ---
-On Mac OS, you can install the Nuxeo Platform using two different packages:
+On macOS, you can install the Nuxeo Platform using two different packages:

 - The `nuxeo-server-<version>-tomcat.zip` archive
 - The virtual machine image (VirtualBox or VMware)